-The San Mateo County Genealogical Society supports the study of family history on the San Francisco peninsula and beyond through educational programs with locally- and nationally-known speakers; a library with more than 4,000 books, 600 genealogical periodicals and newspapers, 200 maps and atlases, and an online catalog; databases and records; the First Families program; and research services.
+The San Mateo County Genealogical Society supports the study of family history on the San Francisco Peninsula and beyond through educational programs with locally and nationally known speakers, a library with more than 2,000 books as well as journals, maps, and atlases, an online catalog, databases and records, the First Families of San Mateo County program, and research services.

 Goals of the society: SMCGS has the following goals:

 Meetings, seminars, classes/workshops: Ten months of the year, SMCGS hosts a short general meeting followed by a presentation on a topic of historical or genealogical interest; everyone is welcome to attend.
-Twice a year, SMCGS hosts a full-day seminar with a well-known genealogical speaker.
+Once or twice a year SMCGS hosts a full-day seminar with a well-known genealogical speaker.
 Workshops and classes are also held throughout the year.

-Meetings during the pandemic: Our meeting schedule during 2021 is impacted by the coronavirus pandemic, so please check this website and social media for schedule updates.
-For the rest of 2021, most meetings will be held virtually using Zoom.
+Meetings during the pandemic: Our meetings are held remotely via Zoom.
 A link to each Zoom meeting will be sent to SMCGS eNews subscribers (both members and non-members) several days before the meeting.
 SMCGS members are automatically subscribed to eNews unless they choose to "unsubscribe."
 Non-members can also subscribe; if you're not already a subscriber and wish to become one, click here.

 Board meetings: Monthly SMCGS Board meetings will continue to held by Zoom.
 See the events calendar for dates.
 If you would like to offer suggestions or attend a board meeting, please email firstname.lastname@example.org for instructions.

-Communications to members: SMCGS produces a weekly blog and six newsletters/year.
+Communications to members: SMCGS produces six newsletters/year.
 We also occasionally email notices of SMCGS events to members and eNews subscribers.

 Volunteering: There are many volunteer opportunities for connecting with fellow genealogists, and we invite everyone to participate.